The intrinsic formality of $E_n$-operads: The reduction to graph homology

 \begin{rem}[Graph complexes] The full graph complex, denoted by $\FGCOp_n$, is a graded module defined by twisted invariants of the operad $\GraOp_n$.
 We more explicitly have:

 where we still use the notation $\kk\ecell_{-n}$ for the graded module of rank one spanned by an element $\ecell_{-n}$ of (lower) degree $-n$, while $\DGSigma$ denotes the suspension functor on the category of dg-modules (see the introduction of~\S\ref{DeformationComplexes:DGComplex}).
-We can identify the elements of this module $\FGCOp_n$ with formal sums of graphs with unidentifiable (non-numbered) vertices.
+We can represent the elements of this module $\FGCOp_n$ as formal series of graphs with unidentifiable (non-numbered) vertices.
 We will indicate this in drawings by filling the vertices black.

 We have a natural Lie algebra structure on $\FGCOp_n$, which we define by taking the commutator of pre-Lie composition operations in the operad of graphs (see for instance~\cite{DolgushevTwisting}).
 We may check that the graph